 - In April 2020, Uber’s business was down by 80%.

-- The most original item left in an Uber car was a set of valuable Nordic walking poles.
+- The most commonly forgotten item in an Uber car is a phone.

-The company was founded by Travis Kalanick, Garett Camp, and Oscar Salazar Gaitan in San Francisco, California.
+The company was founded by Travis Kalanick and Garett Camp in San Francisco, California.

-Currently, the company has around 22,000 employees and is present in over 60 countries and 700 cities across the globe.
+Currently, Uber has around 22,800 employees and is present in 63 countries and over 900 cities across the globe.

 2. It wasn’t until 2011 that Uber began its true expansion.

-When we talk about Uber history, it’s worth noting that the first-ever ride request occurred in San Francisco on July 5, 2010.
+When we talk about the very first Uber statistics, it’s worth noting that the first-ever ride request occurred in San Francisco on July 5, 2010.

 However, it wasn’t until next year that the company truly lifted off.
 After raising $11 million in Series A funding, Uber expanded to Seattle, Boston, New York, Chicago, Washington D.C., and even managed to go international with a hub in Paris too.

-By the end of the year, founders announced that they’ve raised an additional $37 million in Series B funding, and shortly after, the company introduced UberX — hybrid car services that were less expensive than traditional black car services.
+By the end of the year, founders announced that they’d raised an additional $37 million in Series B funding.
+Shortly after, the company introduced UberX — hybrid car services that were less expensive than traditional black car services.

-Moreover, the platform has over 90 million active monthly users — hence, it’s no great surprise that the revenue for 2018 was an astonishing $11.3 billion; of that 80% is from ridesharing services.
+Moreover, the platform had 91 million active monthly users.
+Hence, it’s no great surprise that the revenue for 2018 was an astonishing $11.3 billion.
+Of that, 80% came from ridesharing services.

 On the other hand, analysts also stated that Uber should be viewed more as a long-term investment rather than a short-term financial endeavor.

 It’s not just success stories that characterize Uber.
-Namely, in May 2020, the company laid off some 3,700 people (14% of corporate employees) to cut costs.
+For example, in May 2020, the company laid off some 3,700 people (14% of corporate employees) to cut costs.

 On the other hand, the company’s first-quarter results also include revenue of $3.54 billion, which is still 12.7% lower than Q4 of the previous fiscal year.

-Uber statistics for 2020 paint a grim picture for the brand.
-Due to global safety measures induced by the COVID-19 pandemic (such as social distancing), the ridesharing company took a huge blow in Q1 of 2020.
+Uber statistics from 2020 paint a grim picture for the brand.
+Due to global safety measures induced by the COVID-19 pandemic (such as social distancing), the ridesharing company took a massive blow in Q1 of 2020.